 Across the business, we implemented diverse initiatives to support the physical and mental wellbeing of our workforce including regular health awareness campaigns, online platforms, development opportunities, wellbeing and safety communications and mental health workshops.
 Read more about how we promote employee wellbeing

-In 2017, we undertook a modern slavery risk assessment of all existing suppliers to the IPF Group based on the nature of services, spend and geographical area.
+In 2018, we continued to undertake a modern slavery risk assessment of all new suppliers to the IPF Group based on the nature of services, spend and geographical area (an assessment of all existing suppliers took place during 2017).
 Additionally, we provided training on the risk our business faces from modern slavery in its supply chains to employees who are more exposed to such risks including those in human resources, agent support and procurement.
 Find out more about our position on human rights